krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 explicitly recognize the path dependent nature of the domain signals.
-Even if they represent the same underlying quantity we recognize that the behavior of the system emerges from individual signals at the element-boundary granularity and that we are interested in studying _how_ the system level behavior emerges from the interactions between these signals.
+Even if they represent the same underlying quantity we recognize that the behavior of the system emerges from individual signals at the element-boundary granularity that have very different presence density functions, and that we are interested in studying _how_ the system level behavior emerges from the _interactions_ between these signals over time.

 To summarize, this is what we refer to as a "system of presences" - a time indexed collection of presence assertions derived from a an underlying set of